NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 .. code-block:: python
    :caption: *Set a domain axis construct and use its construct key
-             when setting the dimension corodiante construct.
+             when setting the dimension coordinate construct.
 Also create a cell method construct that applies to the domain axis construct.*